avaneev/prvhash/README.md

 ## Description ##

 Here is the author's vision on how the core hash function works.
-In actuality, coming up with this solution was accompanied with a lot of trial and error.
+In actuality, coming up with this solution was accompanied by a lot of trial and error.
 It was especially hard to find a better "hashing finalization" solution.

 	Seed ^= msgw; lcg ^= msgw; // Mix in external entropy (or daisy-chain).